vdsm/virtual-dsm/readme.md

     Just replace `/home/user/data` with the path to the folder you want to use for storage.

-  * ### How do I change the allocation mode of the virtual disk? ###
+  * ### How do I change the space reserved by the virtual disk? ###

     By default the total space for the disk is reserved in advance.
-If you want to only reserve the space that is actually used by the disk, add these lines:
+If you want to only reserve the space that is actually used, add these lines:

     ```
     environment:
       ALLOCATE: "N"
     ```

-    This might lower performance a bit, since the image file needs to grow every time it's written to.
+    This might lower performance a bit, since the image file will need to grow every time new data is added to it.

   * ### How do I change the amount of CPU/RAM? ###